MO-RISE/platform-landkrabba/README.md

     * Copy file to `/etc/netplan/`
     * Apply using `sudo netplan apply`
 * Axis F44 hub assumed to be assigned the static IP `10.10.10.2`
+* Ouster Lidar assumed to be assigned the static IP `10.10.20.100` (Note: For setting a static IP, refer to [this](https://forum.ouster.at/d/63-how-i-can-assign-static-ip-to-os1))

 Checks: